Hiram College: History

-On June 12, 1849, representatives of the Disciples of Christ voted to establish an academic institution, which would later become Hiram College.
-On November 7 that year, they chose the village of Hiram as the site for the school because the founders considered this area of the Western Reserve to be "healthful and free of distractions".
+On June 12, 1849, representatives of the Christian Church (Disciples of Christ) voted to establish an academic institution, which would later become Hiram College.
+On November 7 that year, they chose the village of Hiram as the site for the school because the founders considered this area of the Connecticut Western Reserve to be "healthful and free of distractions".
 The following month, on December 20, the founders accepted the suggestion of Isaac Errett and named the school the Western Reserve Eclectic Institute.

 The institute's original charter was authorized by the state legislature on March 1, 1850, and the school opened several months later, on November 27.
 Many of the students came from the surrounding farms and villages of the Western Reserve, but Hiram soon gained a national reputation and students began arriving from other states.
 On February 20, 1867, the Institute incorporated as a college and changed its name to Hiram College.

 During the years before it was renamed Hiram College, 1850–1867, the school had seven principals, the equivalent of today's college presidents.
-The two that did the most in establishing and defining the nature of the institution were Disciple minister Amos Sutton Hayden, who led the school through its first six years, and James A. Garfield, who had been a student at the institute from 1851 to 1853 and then returned in 1856 as a teacher.
+The two who did the most in establishing and defining the nature of the institution were Disciple minister Amos Sutton Hayden, who led the school through its first six years, and James A. Garfield, who had been a student at the institute from 1851 to 1853 and then returned in 1856 as a teacher.
 As principal, Garfield expanded the institute's curriculum.
-He left the Institute in 1861 and in 1880 was elected the 20th President of the United States.
+He left the institute in 1861 and in 1880 was elected the 20th president of the United States.

 In 1870, one of Garfield's best friends and former students, Burke A. Hinsdale, was appointed Hiram's president.
 Although there were two before him, Hinsdale is considered the college's first permanent president because the others served only briefly.
-The next president to have a major impact on the college was Ely V. Zollars, who increased enrollment significantly, established a substantial endowment and created a program for the construction of campus buildings.
-Later presidents who served for at least 10 years were Miner Lee Bates, Kenneth I. Brown, Paul H. Fall, Elmer Jagow, and G. Benjamin Oliver.
+President Ely V. Zollars increased enrollment, established a substantial endowment, and created a program for the construction of campus buildings.

 In 1931, shortly before Hiram celebrated the 100th anniversary of Garfield's birth, there was a debate in the community about changing the name of the school to Garfield College.
 There were strong advocates on both sides of the issue.
 Among the 2,000 guests at the centennial celebration were three generations of Garfield's family, including two of his sons.
-The idea of changing the college's name was not mentioned at the event and the idea was abandoned.
+The idea of changing the college's name was not mentioned at the event, and the idea was abandoned.